 The school is exposed to a range of risks.
 The governors and Accounting Officer seek to minimise these risks, where possible.
 A risk register is maintained and reviewed at least termly by the Finance committee of the Governing Body, and mitigating measures are put in place by the Senior Leadership Team of the school, with oversight from the Governing Body.
 Any major risks highlighted at subcommittee are brought to the main Board with proposed mitigating actions and they continue to be reported until the risk is adequately mitigated.
-Further control of the financial risks is provided by the Accounting Officer, and members of the Governing Body Finance Committee receive regular management accounts which contains analysis of actual and forecast income, expenditure and liquidity positions.
+Further control of financial risks is provided by the Accounting Officer and the Director of Business & Operations, and members of the Governing Body Finance Committee receive regular management accounts which contains analysis of actual and forecast income, expenditure and liquidity positions, with analyses and management explanations of variances from the approved budget.

 The school relies on the ESFA to provide funding for all operating expenses (with the exception of charitable donations from fundraising) and, separately, all funding in relation to the building and fitting out of the temporary and permanent facilities.
-ESFA funding is provided under the terms of the Funding Agreement between the School and the Secretary of State for Education, in accordance with the nationally determined- formulae.
+ESFA funding is provided under the terms of the Funding Agreement between the School and the Secretary of State for Education, in accordance with the nationally determined formulae.